Supposing we had a class of students, and all of them took a test. Now you want to use an

 or function prototype.

-In fact, you could use a function prototype with int * arr
+In fact, you could use a function prototype with int * arr and a function definition

-in the above program, and it'll still work!
+with int arr[] in the above program, and it'll still work!
 The same thing goes

-if you use a function prototype with int arr[]
+if you use a function prototype with int arr[] and a function definition

-with int * arr
+with int * arr.

 A summary:

-is a pointer to typeName
+arr is a pointer to typeName.
+In both cases

-as if it were an array name in order to access elements:
+you can use arr as if it were an array name in order to access elements:

 const

-int age = 39; const int * pt = &age;
+const int * pt = &age;

-points to a const int
+pt points to a const int.

-to change that value.
+pt to change that value.
 In other words,

-and cannot be modified.
+the value *pt is const and cannot be modified.

-directly to change its value, but you
+age directly to change its value, but you

-can't change the value indirectly via the pt
+can't change the value indirectly via the pt pointer:

-*pt = 20;// INVALID because pt points to a const int
+*pt = 20; // INVALID because pt points to a const int

-*pt += 1;// INVALID because pt points to a const int
+*pt += 1; // INVALID because pt points to a const int

-cin >> *pt;// INVALID for the same reason
+cin >> *pt; // INVALID for the same reason

-age = 20;// VALID because age is not declared to be constant
+age = 20; // VALID because age is not declared to be constant

-int age = 39; const int * pt = &age;only prevent you from changing the value to which
+only prevent you from changing the value to which pt points,

 which is 39.
 It doesn't prevent you from changing the value of pt

 itself.
-That is, you can assign a new address to pt
+That is, you can assign a new address to pt:

 int sage = 80;